|

 and it became "Glenn's World," basically

-which I was more interested in computers than
+in which I was more interested in computers than

 anything else, and there is still a lot of computer-related